SymfonyCasts/design-patterns/sfcasts/state-real-world.md

 # State in the Real World

-Okay, it's time to see the State pattern in the *real* world.
+Okay, it's time to see the State pattern in the *real* world - our IDE.
 Open up `GameApplication`, and select the `play()` method.
 If we try to refactor it, we can see that most of the options are *enabled*.
 Hm...
 If we try to refactor a *property* instead... more of the options are disabled - we can't change the